 We all have some form of addiction.

-This book was eye-opening and a big reality check – exploring the darkness of human vices.
-It begins as a reflection on dozens of cases from Dr Maté’s clinical work in Vancouver.
-And in no time, meshes into his personal accounts and self-reflections about his addictions.
-And in effect, yours!
+This book was eye-opening and a big reality check—exploring the darkness of human vices.
+It begins as a reflection on dozens of cases from Dr. Maté’s clinical work in Vancouver.
+In no time, it meshes into his personal accounts and self-reflections about his addictions—and, in effect, yours!

 Maté makes you realize that even if you don’t have a drug or alcohol addiction, you could be a workaholic, shopaholic or sugar addict.
 And that’s no better.
 Every addiction is a form of escapism from one’s shadow self.

-This book is another magnificent writing that really works through the psychology of patients.
-And it also gives you a candid insight on the nature of therapy work behind closed doors.
+This book is another magnificent piece of writing that really explores the psychology of patients.
+It also gives you a candid insight into the nature of therapy work behind closed doors.

-Takeaway: Of course this is perfect for anyone overcoming a personal addiction.
-And it is also essential to read for anyone that is supporting a loved one through their addictions.
-It also teaches you compassion and helps open your mind, giving you a chance to self-reflect and overcome your own addictive behaviors.
+Takeaway: Of course, this is perfect for anyone overcoming a personal addiction.
+It is also essential to read for anyone who is supporting a loved one through their addictions.
+It also teaches you compassion and helps open your mind, allowing you to self-reflect and overcome addictive behaviours.

 #3 – Radical Compassion by Tara Brach

-This was one of the books that kept coming back to me, through Instagram posts, and so I finally ended up buying the audiobook.
+This was one of the books that kept coming back to me through Instagram posts, so I finally bought the audiobook.

 Compassion has been a keyword in my journey this year, and the title compelled me to give this book a chance.
-And why I immediately liked it right off the bat, was because Tara Brach shares Buddhist teachings in a modern way, to help deepen our compassion.
+I immediately liked it right off the bat because Tara Brach shares Buddhist teachings in a modern way to help deepen our compassion.

 Radical compassion talks about a four-step process, with an acronym RAIN, to build our compassion muscles.
 This acronym stands for –